ukncsc/lme/docs/backups.md

 # Backing up LME Logs

 Logs are backed up using the built-in Elastic facilities.
-Out-of-the-box, ElasicSearch supports backing up to filesystems, and this is the only approach supported by LME.
+Out of the box, ElasicSearch supports backing up to filesystems, and this is the only approach supported by LME.
 Other backup destinations are supported but these require separate plugins, and are not supported by LME.